notDavidsGit/animesocialnetworks/README.md

 2. Filler episodes are documented in the pkl file

 3. gexf files can be opened using the networkX module in python

+4. The network properties file is essentially of my results to check against.
+You can use the 'Connect.
+Thresh' column to threshold the weak links.
+As a reminder, this threshold is the highest threshold that still keeps the network fully connected.
+The 'Binary' prefix for columns just means that measure was calculated while ignoring the link strengths (post thresholding)